-Canon IXUS 300 HS review
+Canon IXUS 300 HS full review

 The Canon IXUS 300 HS digital camera is somewhat confusing: the HS at the end of its name denotes neither high speed nor high sensitivity.
 However, it supports both high-speed video capture and has a high sensitivity lens that allows it to take photos in even very low light.
 Go figure.